anandanand84/dotfiles/readme.md

 For more details look into addyosmani/dotfiles.

-You need to edit the below personal information for your configuration.

 This repo contains my personal dotfiles and are heavily based on [paul](https://github.com/paulirish/dotfiles/) and [mathias](https://github.com/mathiasbynens/dotfiles/)'s.